-Camille Burnett PhD, MPA, PHNA-BC, RN, BSN, DSW, FAAN
+Camille Burnett PhD, MPA, PHNA-BC, RN, BSN, DSW, CGNC, FAAN

-Camille Burnett PhD, MPA, APHN-BC, RN, BSc.N, DSW, FAAN is an Associate Professor in the College of Nursing at the University of Kentucky and the Cralle Day Endowed Professor in the Center for Research on Violence Against Women.
-She also has an appointment as Strategic Advisor for Community Engagement and Academic Partnerships with the Office of the Provost and is Co-director of Integrated Special Populations with the Center for Clinical and Translational Science at UK.
-She holds research affiliations with the UK Markey Cancer Center and the Center for Health Equity Transformation and is a PAHO regional facilitator with the International Council of Nurses Global Nurse Leader Program.
+Dr. Camille Burnett PhD, MPA, APHN-BC, RN, BScN, DSW, CGNC, FAAN is the Assistant Dean for Equity, Outreach and Social Justice and Associate Professor in the College of Nursing at the University of Kentucky, the Cralle Day Endowed Professor in the Center for Research on Violence Against Women, and the Strategic Advisor for Community Engagement and Academic Partnerships in the Office of the Provost.
+She is the Co-Director of Integrated Special Populations with the UK Center for Clinical and Translational Science with research affiliations in the UK Markey Cancer Center and the Center for Health Equity Transformation and also leads Community Engagement for the UK United in True Racial Equity (UNiTE) Research Priority Area.
+She Co-leads the Community Outreach Branch of the UK Diversity, Equity and Inclusion Institutional Strategy, is the Lead of the UK Equitable Economic Development Collaborative CORE and serves as a WHO PAHO Regional facilitator with the International Council of Nurses Global Nurse Leadership Program.

 Using a population and public health perspective Dr. Burnett’s leadership and scholarship examines the impact of structural and contextual influences in shaping policy and outcomes to drive structural justice and create health equitable solutions among disparate populations.
-As a public health nurse expert, she critically amplifies structural inequities among vulnerable populations, with an emphasis on abused women and children to underscore the unintended consequences of policies to identify structural opportunities for change.
+Her educational certifications and degrees include specializations in nursing, public health and political science.
+As a public health nurse expert, she has served as a PI and co-PI on several studies that critically amplify structural inequities among vulnerable populations, with an emphasis on abused women and children to underscore the unintended consequences of policies to identify structural opportunities for change.

 Phone: (859) 562-2649